Queen of Cups

 Think carefully about what you really want out of life, as materialism or status may be taking precedence over your emotional needs and relationships.

-Yes through emotional maturity and an understanding of real needs.
+Yes, through emotional maturity and an understanding of real needs.

-No through an overly emotional focus on all problems.
+No, through an overly emotional focus on all problems.

 Reading the Card

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
-The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.
+When reading the Upright and Reversal sections below, note that the text applies to you or any of the figures/situations mentioned above.
+The question asked, or your first instinct upon seeing the card, dictates who or what the card signifies.

-The reversal
+The Reversal

 Card Design Process